OMG Chocolate Desserts

 4. Slowly add dry ingredients and mix on low speed just until combined.
 Cover the dough and refrigerate for at least an hour.

-5. Blend cream cheese, sugar and vanilla together and chill in the refrigerator for an hour.
+5. In another bowl, blend cream cheese, sugar, and vanilla and chill in the refrigerator for an hour.

 6. Preheat oven to 350F and line baking sheets with parchment paper.